user00000001/TesraMainChain/README.md

 ### Programatically interfacing tesramain nodes

-As a developer, sooner rather than later you'll want to start interacting with tesramain and the wanchain network via your own programs and not manually through the console.
+As a developer, sooner rather than later you'll want to start interacting with tesramain and the tesramainchain network via your own programs and not manually through the console.
 To aid this, tesramain has built in support for a JSON-RPC based APIs 。These can be exposed via HTTP, WebSockets and IPC (unix sockets on unix based platforms, and named pipes on Windows).